xianhuazhou/elog/README.md

 Development & Test
 ------------------

-we are using mocha with should for the test, run test in elo directory:
+we are using mocha with should for the test, run test in the elog directory:

     $ mocha -r should --compilers coffee:coffee-script